Area Spotlight: Yokohama & Kanagawa

 Effectively Selecting Your New Home Neighborhood Part 2: Lifestyle Essentials

 In addition to the route to/from your nearest stations/bus stops, it is highly recommended to also browse for the selection of groceries, drugstores, and other shops of interest (100-yen stores stocking all sorts of inexpensive household goods are always useful!) nearby.
-The presence of a large supermarket either directly attached to the station or directly on the way back are ideal situations for maximizing the ease of stopping by for quick shopping on your way home.
+The presence of a large supermarket either directly attached to the station or along the way back are ideal situations for maximizing the ease of stopping by for quick shopping on your way home.

 If you will be paying your utilities via convenience store (the norm unless setup for billing via direct deposit), a nearby store will be a must.
-Additionally, if you anticipate withdrawing overseas funds in the time before your first Japanese paycheck arrives, the presence of a 7-Eleven or Family Mart convenience store (this may depend slightly on your overseas bank), and/or a JP Post office will come in handy as well.
+Additionally, if you anticipate withdrawing overseas funds in the time before your first Japanese paycheck arrives, the availability of a 7-Eleven or Family Mart convenience store (this may depend slightly on your overseas bank), and/or a JP Post office will come in handy as well.